 Friday 14th March 2025

 Equipment Evening.
 Bring your own telescope (if you like) and ask our members for advice .
-Short talk on Solar Observing by Chris Cooke (in preperation for the upcoming partial eclipse) followed by Steve Cooke on "Whats Up in the Night Sky"
+Short talk on Solar Observing by Chris Cooke (in preperation for the upcoming partial eclipse), short talk on SeeStars by followed by Steve Cooke on "Whats Up in the Night Sky"

 Saturday 29th March 2025

-Partial Solar Eclipse visible form Plymouth 10:00 AM to 12:00 Mid day - EVENT LOCATION TO BE DECIDED
+Partial Solar Eclipse visible from Plymouth 10:00 AM to 12:00 Mid day - JennyCliff Car Park (Free car parking or Bus no 2)

 Friday 11th April 2025